Asian Studies Minor

 At least 3 courses in Asian Studies offered though ALC within one of the regional tracks: Chinese Studies, Japanese Studies, Korean Studies, South Asian Studies, or Southeast Asian Studies.
 Two courses must be elected at the 300-level or above.

-An academic minor plan may also be organized around disciplines or lines of inquiry not necessarily defined by a region in consultation with and approved by a department advisor.
+A minor plan may also be organized around disciplines or lines of inquiry not necessarily defined by a region in consultation with and approved by a department advisor.

-Twelve of the credits counted toward the academic minor must be elected at the University of Michigan or at an overseas program associated with U-M.
+Twelve of the credits counted toward the minor must be elected at the University of Michigan or at an overseas program associated with U-M.

 - Undergraduate Application